Ephraim-Bryski/Finite-Difference/README.md

 Finite approximation: f' = [-f(x-0.5h) + f(x+0.5h)] / [h^1]

-4. Boundary conditions (for nonperiodic axes) and initial conditions (for fields with time derivatives) are applied.
+4. Boundary conditions and initial conditions are applied.
 In this case, the temperature is fixed on one end and the flux is fixed on the other.

 ```python
 T.set_IC("1")